us4useu/us4r-user-docs/_sources/content/4_first-use.md.txt

 this manual.

 :::{Caution}
+This equipment is classified as Class I according to IEC 61010-1.
+It must be connected to a mains supply with protective earth (PE).
 The power cable should be plugged into the 120V,60Hz or 230V,50Hz mains power supply with a protective bonding.
 :::
 ## Power supply connection